Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7950 will be 67% faster than the GeForce GTX 660 Ti in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon HD 7950 should perform much faster than the GeForce GTX 660 Ti in general. (explain)

-Texel RateThe GeForce GTX 660 Ti will be a small bit (approximately 14%) faster with regards to texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe GeForce GTX 660 Ti will be a little bit (more or less 14%) faster with regards to AF than the Radeon HD 7950. (explain)

-Pixel RateThe Radeon HD 7950 should be a bit (approximately 17%) more effective at AA than the GeForce GTX 660 Ti, and should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 7950 is a little bit (about 17%) better at full screen anti-aliasing than the GeForce GTX 660 Ti, and also should be able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison